Tresor11/Tic-Tac-Toe-Js/README.md

 # Tic-Tac-Toe-Js

-This is an implementation of the Tic tac toe game in javascript.
+This is an implementation of the Tic Tac Toe game in JavaScript.
 You can play this game in your browser.
 ![screenshot](docs/tictactoe.png)

-Tic tac toe is a game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of a grid of nine squares; noughts and crosses.
+Tic tac toe is a game in which two players seek alternate turns to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of a grid of nine squares; noughts and crosses.

 This is part of the [Ordin projects](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript) from the [microverse](https://www.microverse.org/)  curriculum.